 India vs Australia – Simply ‘Kohli-fied’

-What an amazing script has been this world cup, In many ways the campaign as been very similar to 2007 T20 World Cup and 2011 World Cup which India won.
+What an amazing script has been this world cup, In many ways the campaign has been very similar to the 2007 T20 World Cup and 2011 World Cup which India won.
 In the ongoing T20 World Cup, Team India has had some similar hiccups in the early stages and now seem to be well on track for their second title as T20 World Champions after beating the mighty Australians.
 Although, India vs Australia encounter was a group clash it had almost become a virtual quarter-final clash between the mavericks.
 Back in 2011, my prediction was that if we happen to beat the Aussies in Q/F we would win the world cup and that’s what unfolded and I am hoping the script would be the same this time too.
-But beating Aussies isn’t a cakewalk, has we all know especially when India hasn’t been really on top of their game in this tournament except Virat Kohli who’s been single-handedly winning crucial games for us.
+But beating Aussies isn’t a cakewalk, as we all know especially when India hasn’t been really on top of their game in this tournament except Virat Kohli who’s been single-handedly winning crucial games for us.
 Let’s check out, what unfolded in far away Mohali, Punjab between these two highly competitive sides who locked horns for the supremacy.

 In the past, Aussies have won crucial games against India by winning the toss, batting first and dominating from the word go by playing attacking cricket.
-Usman Khawaja, the Aussie opener as been in tremendous form in the tournament who took the attack to Indian bowlers.
+Usman Khawaja, the Aussie opener has been in tremendous form in the tournament who took the attack to Indian bowlers.

 Aaron Finch sweeps hard against a spinner.
 Aussie openers raced away to 60/0 under 6 overs.
 India’s pacemen and spinners couldn’t control the initial onslaught by the well-set batsmen.
 It looked like 220 + was on cards at the run rate which they were going at.